A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Derivations of Lower Bounds on the Number of Relocations

+{ To identify a virtual layer satisfying P5, we have designed two algorithms both with $\mathcal{O}(BS)$ time complexity.
+Details of the two algorithms, referred to as A5 and A5*, are presented in Appendix \ref{Appendix_Alg_P5}.
+Clearly, they can always be reused to identify multiple non-overlapping virtual layers satisfying P6.
+In addition, as shown in Appendix \ref{Appendix_Alg_P5}, our algorithms generalize the subset selection procedure of P3.
+Note that the top layers satisfying P3 will also be identified by our algorithms, as they always start with physical layers from the top of $\mathbb{C}$.}

-In the following, we extend to consider a more complex subset of blocks where two virtual layers share an overlapped block.
-Note that this type of structures, which demonstrate a rich set of structural properties, have never been considered in any prior research, to the best of our knowledge.\\
+\ \\ \textit{{3) Property 7: An Extension to Overlapping Virtual Layers}}\\[0.05in] Next, we extend to consider a more complex block subset where two virtual layers share an overlapped block.
+Actually, two virtual layers can cross once through the shared block so that one layer does not need to be above the other layer.

-\begin{theorem} (Property 7) Consider two virtual layers (one above the other) such that both of them satisfy P5 and they share exactly one WP block.
-If the priority of the shared WP block is equal to the lowest priority of all stacks after removing all blocks above the upper layer, then either at least 2 non-BG moves will be implemented on blocks in the two virtual layers, or at least 1 GB and 1 BG moves will be implemented on the shared WP block. \end{theorem}
+\begin{theorem} (Property 7) {Consider two virtual layers that both satisfy P5 and share exactly one WP block.
+If the priority of the shared WP block is lower than the lowest priority of other $S - 1$ stacks (i.e., excluding the one with the shared WP block) after removing blocks above both of the two layers,} then either at least 2 non-BG moves will be implemented on blocks in the two virtual layers, or at least 1 GB and 1 BG moves will be implemented on the shared WP block. \end{theorem}

-\begin{proof} We consider the first move of a block in each of those two virtual layers.
-Without loss of generality, we assume that those moves are implemented on block $b_1$ for the upper layer and block $b_2$ for the lower layer respectively.
+\begin{nproof} We consider the first move of a block in each of those two virtual layers.
+Without loss of generality, {we assume that those moves are implemented on block $i_1$ in the first layer and block $i_2$ in the second layer respectively, and block $i_1$ is moved before block $i_2$.}

-We consider the following two situations. (\romannumeral1) If block $b_1$ is the shared WP block, then the move on block $b_1$ is a GB move, and a BG move is needed for block $b_1$ in the latter moves.
-Therefore, at least 1 GB move and 1 BG move have to be implemented on the shared WP block. (\romannumeral2) If block $b_1$ is not the shared WP block, then the move on block $b_1$ is a non-BG move since the upper virtual layer satisfies P5.
-Since the shared WP block is not moved, all blocks of the lower virtual layer remain in their initial positions after the move of block $b_1$.
-Then the move on block $b_2$ is also a non-BG move since the lower virtual layer satisfies P5.
+We consider the following two situations. (\romannumeral1) If block $i_1$ is the shared WP block, then the move on block $i_1$ is a GB move, and a BG move is needed for block $i_1$ in the latter moves.
+Therefore, at least 1 GB and 1 BG moves have to be implemented on the shared WP block. (\romannumeral2) If block $i_1$ is not the shared WP block, then the move on block $i_1$ is a non-BG move since the first virtual layer satisfies P5.
+Since the shared WP block is not moved, all blocks of the second virtual layer remain in their initial positions after the move of block $i_1$.
+Then the move on block $i_2$ is also a non-BG move since the second virtual layer satisfies P5.
 Therefore, at least 2 non-BG moves have to be implemented on blocks in those two virtual layers.
-In conclusion, Theorem 4 is proved. \end{proof}
+In conclusion, Theorem 4 is proved. \end{nproof}